So, I have a tale to tell. It’s funny and embarrassing but I’m going to tell you anyway for a good reason.

 You know where this is headed, don’t you?
 I had left it there and completely “forget aboud’ it”.
 (Think an Italian accent.)

-I had even double-wrapped the rubber band on my wrist.
+I had even double-wrapped the rubber band on my wrist!
 I guess, it took that long for my hand to swell.
-I hadn’t noticed a thing.
-I took the rubber band off and my hand was back to normal in about an hour.
-My husband howled but can I say, he wasn’t surprised.
-I’ve been known to do things like this.
+I hadn’t noticed a thing earlier because I was moving my arm and that probably kept my hand from swelling.

-I was thinking about how it was such a good example of how we approach so much in life.
+I was thinking about how it was such a good example of how we approach much in life.
 We never think of the simplest answer first.
 And it’s usually the simple answer that’s right.

 Instead of looking for that elusive medical answer to your issues, take stock of your health habits first.
 If you’re tired all the time, take stock of your eating habits.
 Are you exercising daily?
 What about your mental habits?
 How are you talking to yourself?

 Always look to the simplest answer for everything first.
 The old adage, KISS (keep it simple, stupid) still works although there should be a better word for “stupid”, maybe “silly”?